 Chapter 48 of the North Carolina General Statutes establishes North Carolina’s laws on adoption and was written to provide a “clear judicial process for adoption, to promote the integrity and finality of adoptions, to encourage prompt, conclusive disposition of adoption proceedings” In North Carolina, any adult may adopt another individual, except that spouses may not adopt each other.
 Also, any individual may be adopted in North Carolina.
 When someone is adopted (the adoptee), their biological family is completely substituted by their new family.
 The moment the adoption is completed, the adoptee may inherit from their new parents exactly as if, and to the same degree as, a naturally born child of the parent.
-For all purposes the adopted individual is the offspring of the parent.
-The biological parents of an adoptee are released from any and all obligations with respect to their child after the adoption; with few exceptions, past due child support is still owed by the natural parent and any property owned by the adoptee before the adoption remains the property of the adoptee.
+For all purposes, the adopted individual is the offspring of the parent.
+The biological parents of an adoptee are released from any and all obligations with respect to their child after the adoption; with few exceptions, past due child support is still owed by the natural parent, and any property owned by the adoptee before the adoption remains the property of the adoptee.

 If You Are Seeking Adoption, Where Do You Start?

 Adoption procedures can be daunting.
 In North Carolina, the clerk of the court acts as the judge.
-Either, the adoptee or the adoptive parents must have lived in the state of North Carolina for at least six month prior to the filing of a petition to adopt by the adoptive parents.
-If the adoption is an agency adoption, the agency must have legal custody of the adoptee if either of the prior two requirements are not applicable.
+Either, the adoptee or the adoptive parents must have lived in the state of North Carolina for at least six months prior to the filing of a petition to adopt by the adoptive parents.
+If the adoption is an agency adoption, the agency must have legal custody of the adoptee if either of the prior two requirements is not applicable.

-If you are adopting through a public agency such as the Department of Social Services, they will be able to offer help, guidance and advice.
+If you are adopting through a public agency such as the Department of Social Services, they will be able to offer help, guidance, and advice.